-Calculate each percentage to four decimal places (example, 22.4653%).
+Calculate each percentage to four decimal places (for example, 22.4653%).

 The average percentage on line 5 must be supplied to all owners of the entity.
-Also enter this percentage on PTE, line 13.
+Also enter this percentage on the PTE return, line 14.

 All filers who have business activity outside New Mexico, including filers: